Love & Harvest

 Why We Love This Recipe

 It’s fast (yes, really), affordable, and so satisfying to make.
-You don’t need a pasta machine or fancy tools—just a fork, a counter, and the will to try.
-Don’t let the idea of homemade gnocchi scare you.
-Once you try it, you’ll wonder why you ever bought the store-bought version.
+You don’t need a pasta machine or fancy tools — just a fork, a counter, and the will to try.
+Once you make homemade gnocchi, you’ll wonder why you ever bought the store-bought version.

 Russet Potatoes

-The base of our gnocchi—light, starchy, and perfect for creating that soft, pillowy texture.
+• The base of the gnocchi — light, starchy, and perfect for creating that soft, pillowy texture.
 Boiled and mashed while warm, they hold the dough together with minimal flour.
+Always use russet (not waxy) potatoes for the lightest result.
+A food processor can help make the pesto smooth and effortless.

 Egg Yolk